Filing Car Accident Claims with USAA Insurance

 USAA stands for the United Services Automobile Association.
 This company is different from most auto insurance providers.
 They market themselves directly to members that serve in, or are veterans of, the US military.
 The company doesn’t utilize agents to handle claims.
 Instead they conduct business entirely with telecommunications, either over the phone or internet.

 The lack of personal touch has affected many customers.
 Clients are often left at the mercy of the long response time of adjusters and individuals reviewing the claims.
 This is a tricky company with largely negative reviews from over 350 customers on Consumer Affairs.
-If you find yourself in an auto collision, especially one that results in medical coverage, and USAA is involved, contact an experienced personal injury lawyer in Houston to get the best results.
+If you find yourself in an auto collision, especially one that results in medical coverage, and USAA is involved, contact an experienced law firm in Houston at (713) 224-4878 to get the best results.